Hamlet thumbnail 1

 Gallery label

-2 SET MODEL FOR HAMLET About 1911 (reconstructed 1922) Early 20th-century theatre audiences expected plays to be performed in naturalistic settings.
-Edward Gordon Craig, however, reacted against this stage realism.
-For his own production of Hamlet he designed an abstract setting of movable screens, lit from above by coloured light.
-Owing to technical problems the screens were never used, but Craig’s ideas have influenced many directors and designers.
-Play by William Shakespeare, 1600–1 Moscow Art Theatre Plaster Designed by Edward Gordon Craig (1872–1966) Museum no. E.146-1922(March 2009)
+Early 20th-century theatre audiences expected plays to be performed in naturalistic scenery.
+Edward Gordon Craig reacted against this stage realism.
+For his production of Hamlet at the Moscow Art Theatre, he designed an abstract setting of movable screens, lit from above by coloured light.
+Though the production suffered from technical problems, Craig’s ideas on design became very influential.

 Object history